 Section 3.
 Towards Precision Technology

-10. A unified framework for the management of sex and gender biases in Healthcare
+10. A unified framework for managing sex and gender bias in AI models for Healthcare

 - No. of pages:

 - © Academic Press 2021

 Davide Cirillo, Ph.D. is a postdoctoral researcher at Barcelona Supercomputing Center (BSC) Computational Biology group, Life Sciences Department.
 Davide Cirillo received the MSc degree in Pharmaceutical Biotechnology from University of Roma ‘La Sapienza’, Italy, and the PhD degree in Biomedicine from Universitat Pompeu Fabra (UPF) and Center for Genomic Regulation (CRG) of Barcelona, Spain.
 His research is devoted to the development and application of computational methods in Precision Medicine with a special emphasis on Machine Learning and Artificial Intelligence.